Khan-F-M/C-Programming/README.md

 # C-Programming
-Contains work done in the first and second semester of Computing Engineering Technology program.
+Contains work done for the courses PRG155(Programming Using C) and PRG255(Advanced C Programming) in the Computing Engineering Technology (ECT) program.